knpuniversity/behat/knpu/fixtures-tags.md

 > Only execute the features or scenarios with these tags

 Well that's sweet.
-So we could say: `--tags=fixtures` and it will only execute tests with fixtures.
+So we could say: `--tags=fixtures` and it will only execute scenarios tagged with fixtures.
 Or, we can get real crazy and say that we want to run all scenarios *except* the ones tagged with `@fixtures` by using the handy tilde character.

 ## behat -vvv